 Why D&D Escape Room Puzzles are Amazing

-Apart from an obvious dip during the pandemic, the popularity of escape room puzzles has soared.
+The data shows that escape rooms are here to stay and their popularity remains high.
 But what about Dungeons & Dragons?
 Google trends data reveals the following for ‘Dungeons & Dragons’ in the US.

 With Dungeons and Dragons, it’s pretty much the same story.
 So now we have two things that are both rising in popularity AND go together like milk and cookies!
 Nuf said.
 Let’s get to work!